Costing more to make merry: Christmas trees at a premium this season

-Locals preparing to make the season merry should be ready to open their wallets a little wider when picking out Christmas trees, as area vendors say prices are up and stock is limited.
+BRADFORD -- Locals preparing to make the season merry should be ready to open their wallets a little wioer when picking out Christmas trees, as area vendors say prices are up and stock is limited.

-Many local tree vendors that offer pick-your-own trees have either already closed for the season while others — including Smolak Farms in North Andover — say they’ll have enough stock for another solid weekend of sales before it’ll be nothing but “Charlie Brown”-style varieties left on the lot.
+Many local tree vendors that offer pick-your-own trees have either already closed for the season or are quickly running out of stock.

-“I wish I could find more to sell,” said Michael Smolak, who oversees the South Bradford Street family-owned farm.

 As of Nov.
 29, Wood Street Tree Farm in Groveland — like many others in the area — posted a message on its website that they had already closed for the season due to depleted inventory.